Hjorthmedh/RGCmorphology/ms/intro.md

 varies.
 Using this approach, we found five features that were highly predictive of cell type.

-Although our feature classifer gives good performance, it does not match the perfect performance reported recently for seven genetic types of mouse RGC [@Sumbul2014-vm].
-We believe the key difference is due to the detailed nature of the representation of the dendric arbor in that study: each neuron was represented by a 20x20x120 volume, with each voxel measuring the local dendritic density with very fine resolution in the z-dimension.
+Although our feature classifier gives good performance, it does not match the perfect performance reported recently for seven genetic types of mouse RGC [@Sumbul2014-vm].
+We believe the key difference is due to the detailed nature of the representation of the dendritic arbor in that study: each neuron was represented by a 20x20x120 volume, with each voxel measuring the local dendritic density with very fine resolution in the z-dimension.
 This generates a large (48,000)